Kaldei/KDN/source/content/iac/Terraform CLI.md

 ---
 title: Terraform CLI
-summary: A note on the Terraform CLI.
+summary: A note about the Terraform CLI.
-description: A note on the Terraform CLI.
+description: A note about the Terraform CLI.
-tags:
-  - terraform
+tags: terraform
 ---

 # Workflow